-Norm Frankel - Executive Director
+Norm Frankel: Executive Director

 Norm Frankel was born and raised in Burbank, California.
 Norm’s family was members of Temple Sinai of Glendale.
 His family traces its history in Southern California back to 1852.
 Norm spent much of his youth as an active participant in his temple youth group and in SCFTY and NFTY activities.
 Norm brings to Beth El a life-time commitment to Judaism, to Jewish learning, and to Israel.
 Norm and his wife Jan met at U.C.
 Santa Cruz where they were students active in the Jewish community.
-Norm graduated from U.C.S.C with honors in Politics in 1976.
+Norm graduated from UCSC with honors in Politics in 1976.

-Debra Massey - Director of Education
+Debra Massey: Director of Education

-Maguy Weizmann McGuire - Early Childhood Education Director
+Maguy Weizmann McGuire: Director, Early Childhood Education

-Zach Landres-Schnur - Director, Camp Kee Tov
+Zach Landres-Schnur: Director, Camp Kee Tov

-Zach joined the Beth El staff in Fall 2009, but has been part of the Beth El community for over 20 years.
-He is a graduate of Beth El religious school, became a Bar Mitzvah in 1997 and has spent amazing summers at Camp Kee Tov since 1989.
+Zach joined the Beth El staff in 2009, but has been a part of the Beth El community for over 20 years.
+He is a graduate of Beth El's religious school, became a Bar Mitzvah in 1997 and has spent amazing summers at Camp Kee Tov since 1989.
 After nine years as a camper, he is going on his 12th year as Camp Kee Tov staff.
 His roles have included two years as a rosh, three as a Program Director and the 2009 summer as the Assistant Director.
 Camp Kee Tov is in Zach’s blood.
 Over 10 family members (siblings, parents, cousins, uncles and aunts) have all been CKT staff members.
-Some have called the Schnur family the Kennedys of Kee Tov.
+Some have called the Schnur family "the Kennedys of Kee Tov."
 (Not really).
 With a degree in Communication and Journalism from the University of Washington, Zach was a sportswriter at a major newspaper and worked at numerous schools before becoming Beth El staff.
-An "obsessive" sports fan (not his words!), he avidly roots for the San Francisco Giants and the Washington Huskies (his alma mater.)
-Zach is so excited to be working in a community he has called home for years and to welcome all to the Beth El and Camp Kee Tov family.
+An "obsessive" sports fan (not his words!), he avidly roots for the San Francisco Giants and the Washington Huskies (his alma mater).
+Zach is so excited to be working in a community he has called home for years and to welcome you to the Beth El and Camp Kee Tov family.

-Rebecca DePalma - Administrative Coordinator, YAFE & Youth Group Advisor
+Rebecca DePalma: Administrative Coordinator, YAFE & Youth Group Advisor

-Emily Schnitzer - Administrative Coordinator, Camp Kee Tov
+Emily Schnitzer: Administrative Coordinator, Camp Kee Tov

-Juliet Gardner - Clergy Assistant & Administrative Coordinator, Main Office
+Juliet Gardner: Clergy Assistant & Administrative Coordinator, Main Office